simisimon/config-space/eval/README_project_clustering_technology_stack.md

-# Project Clustering by Technology Composition
+# Project Clustering by Technology Stack

-This document describes the clustering approaches available for grouping projects into technology ecosystems based on their technology composition.
+This document describes the clustering approaches available for grouping projects into technology ecosystems based on their technology stack composition.

 ## Overview

-The `project_clustering_technologies.py` script clusters projects based on their technology usage patterns.
+The `project_clustering_technology_stack.py` script clusters projects based on their technology usage patterns.
 Projects are represented as binary vectors (presence/absence of technologies), and Jaccard distance measures the dissimilarity between projects.
+The script supports multiple clustering methods, automatic parameter selection, and generates comprehensive visualizations for analysis.

 ## Available Clustering Methods